Generalised central limit theorems for growth rate distribution of complex systems: Abstract

 \section{Abstract}

-We introduce a solvable model of randomly growing systems consisted of many independent subunits.
-Scaling relations and growth rate distributions in the limit of infinite subunits are analyzed theoretically.
-Various types of scaling properties and distributions reported for growth rates of complex systems in wide fields can be derived from this basic physical model.
-Statistical data of growth rates for about 1 million business firms are analyzed as an example of randomly growing systems in the real-world.
-Not only scaling relations are consistent with the theoretical solution, the whole functional form of the growth rate distribution is fitted with a theoretical distribution having a power law tail. \keywords{Central limit theorem \and Growth rates \and Stable distribution \and Power laws \and Firm statistics \and Gibrat's laws}
+We introduce a solvable model of randomly growing systems consisting of many independent subunits.
+Scaling relations and growth rate distributions in the limit of infinite subunits are analysed theoretically.
+Various types of scaling properties and distributions reported for growth rates of complex systems in a variety of fields can be derived from this basic physical model.
+Statistical data of growth rates for about 1 million business firms are analysed as a real-world example of randomly growing systems.
+Not only are the scaling relations consistent with the theoretical solution, but the entire functional form of the growth rate distribution is fitted with a theoretical distribution that has a power-law tail. \keywords{Central limit theorem \and Growth rates \and Stable distribution \and Power laws \and Firm statistics \and Gibrat's laws}